karaposu/serpengine/README.md

 # SERPEngine

-**SERPEngine** Production grade search module to find links through search websites.
+**SERPEngine** Production grade search module to find links through search engines.
 - uses google search API
 - made for production.
 You need API keys
 - includes various filters including LLM based one.
 So you can filter the links based on domain, metadata,

 ## Installation